The R Foundation actively supports two conference series, organized regularly by members from the R community:

 DSC is a conference for the developers of statistical software and researchers in statistical computing which is somewhat focused on but not exclusively devoted to R. It aims at providing a platform for exchanging ideas about developments in statistical computing (rather than `only’ the usage of statistical software for applications).

 DSC has had two different incarnations.
 The first was a biennial conference series from 1999 to 2009 with open registration, an open call for papers and peer-reviewed conference proceedings.
 After a 5 year hiatus, DSC resumed in 2014 as an annual conference coinciding with the General Assembly of the R Foundation.
-In its current form, participation in DSC is by invitation only.
+For 2020, speakers will be invited, but there will be open registration.

 DSC 2017, Brussels, Belgium.